automl/FOB/tasks/graph_tiny/README.md

 (image source: https://tkipf.github.io/graph-convolutional-networks/)

-## performance
+## Performance

+We compare the Accuracy.
+The search grid used to find the optimal hyperparameters can be found [here](../../baselines/graph_tiny.yaml).
-The model achieves a performance of 81.9%
+Our model achieves a performance of `0.81.9 ± 0.6%` (using the best checkpoint).

-### performance comparison
+### Performance Comparison

-Performance using a GCN was reported in [Semi-Supervised Classification with Graph Convolutional Networks, Kipf & Welling 2017](https://arxiv.org/abs/1609.02907), where the authors report a classificationa accuracy of 81.5%
+Performance using a GCN was reported in [Semi-Supervised Classification with Graph Convolutional Networks, Kipf & Welling 2017](https://arxiv.org/abs/1609.02907), where the authors report a classificationa accuracy of `81.5%`

 Their GCN configuration was found by training models:
 - 200 epochs (training iterations)